RESIDENCE HALL OPENINGS AND CLOSINGS

-It is inevitable that a number of students will be required to return to campus before their officially scheduled Fall move-in date (August 23, 2016 for first-year students; August 27, 2016 for upper division students).
+It is inevitable that a number of students will be required to return to campus before their officially scheduled Fall move-in date (August 22, 2017 for first-year students; August 26 or 27, 2017 for upper division students).
 The Office of Residential Life accommodates requests for early arrival to the extent possible.
-The standard charge associated with a residence hall early arrival is $25 per night from the time a student or a student's belongings occupy the space, with the maximum charge not to exceed $191 (for students in East Street Apartments, the August charge is $300; for those in the Gates, $352).
+The standard charge associated with a residence hall early arrival is $50 per night from the time a student or a student's belongings occupy the space, with the maximum charge not to exceed $275 ($455 for East Street Apartments; $488 for The Gates).

-Requests for early arrival should be made with as much lead time as possible so that communication may take place between the Office of Residential Life, Physical Plant, the Office of Summer Camps and Conferences, the Main Desk, and all other affected areas.
-It may not be possible to provide accommodations in cases where fewer than ten (10) business days notice are provided.
+Requests for early arrival should be made at least 10 business days before arrival, so that communication may take place between the Office of Residential Life, Physical Plant, the Office of Conference Services and all other affected areas.
+It may not be possible to provide accommodations in cases where fewer than 10 business days notice are provided.
 If an early arrival is accommodated with short notice, students should bear in mind that the room may not be fully cleaned or prepared to normal standards.

 Meals are typically not provided for students who choose to arrive early, although arrangements may be made for students involved programmatically, such as athletes or Turning Titan Staff.

 Specific guidelines exist for students who fall into the following broad categories:

 Summer housing.
 Students who reside in summer housing transition to fall spaces in early August in accordance with summer housing guidelines.
 The early arrival charge for summer residents is incorporated into the summer housing costs.

 Academic commitments.
 Students returning to participate in an academic commitment, such as orientation, a musical or theatre rehearsal or event, a student teaching commitment, or any other event that is required to fulfill a curricular expectation are allowed to return the day before the commitment begins.